How A Small English Town Spurred The Group That's Reshaping Global Climate Protests

 "That just doesn't work," she says.
 "The situation is extreme and we need to match that with extreme tactics.
 I actually don't think we are extreme enough."

-'Life has been draining from this country'
+"Life has been draining from this country"

 Extinction Rebellion, also known by the abbreviation XR, was launched a year ago in the Stroud living room of Gail Bradbrook, a well-known local activist who had previously campaigned against a local incinerator and fracking, the technique used to extract oil and gas from rock.
 The group's activism helped push British lawmakers to declare a climate emergency in May and has now grown into an international movement with chapters all over the world, including the United States.